Samayfa ibn Nakur: Life

-Samayfa is first mentioned in the historical record as the head of the Dhu'l-Kala family, the most powerful in Yemen in the days of the Islamic prophet Muhammad, during the caliphate of Abu Bakr (r.
+Samayfa is first mentioned in the historical record as the head of the Dhu al-Kala family, the most powerful in Yemen in the days of the Islamic prophet Muhammad, during the caliphate of Abu Bakr (r.
 632–634).
 He participated in the Muslim conquest of Syria in the 630s and like many other Yemenite (South Arabian) tribesmen in the conquest army's ranks, settled in Homs.
-There, he became one of the two principal leaders of his tribe, the Himyar, the other head being Dhu'l-Asbah Kurayb ibn Abraha.
+There, he became one of the two principal leaders of his tribe, the Himyar, the other head being Dhu al-Asbah Kurayb ibn Abraha.
 Samayfa was married to the latter's sister Kurayba.